tillg/tillgartner.com.src/content/log.md

 ~~~~~~
 A log of what I did on my website.

+- 29.12.2015: Fixed the navbar so it also works on small screens
 - 28.12.2015: Added some ToDos
 - 27.12.2015: Blog about SiteWeightWatchers
 - 26.12.2015: Started restructuring the Freemarker templates.